sccn/sccn.github.io/tutorials/10_Group_analysis/study_data_visualization_tools.md

 - Subtracting artifactual ICA components.
 This can either be done by removing component flagged for rejection as explained in the tutorial section on using [Independent Component Analysis for artifact removal](/tutorials/06_RejectArtifacts/RunICA.html).
 This requires that you flag components in each dataset.
 You may also use most of the single dataset processing menu items at the *STUDY* level, so you may run ICA and flag artifactual components at the *STUDY* level.
 Please select this option.

 - Subtracting ICA component clusters.
-Alternatively to using the option above, you may select ICA component clusters to subtract from the data using the third checkbox.
+Alternatively, to using the option above, you may select ICA component clusters to subtract from the data using the third checkbox.
 Refer to the [clustering tutorial](/tutorials/10_Group_analysis/component_clustering_tools.html) for more information.
 This is equivalent to using the second option, except that clusters of ICA components are removed.

 The bottom pannel contains the list of measures to precompute.
 Tick the box and complete the parameters for the measure(s) you are interested in.
 For now, select *ERP* as they do not take too long to compute.
 This computes mean event-related potential for each condition and electrode.
 You may specify the baseline you wish to use (leave as blank).
 Then press *Ok*.